Barchok-Kiposmet/K8s/explanation.md

 ## NB (Bug alert)

 The app has a crashloop error and keeps restarting.
 This is a bug issue noted even when the app is run locally.
+This should not hinder the app from running on your environment.